-Visit below link for more information.
+Visit the handbook for more information.

-It’s key purpose is to overcome, or at least minimise, publication or reporting bias.
+Its key purpose is to overcome (or at least minimise) publication or reporting bias.

 “…published trials tend to be larger and show an overall greater treatment effect than grey trials.”